PinkNyx54/The-Omni-List/theOmniList.md

 - [Polymaker](https://wiki.polymaker.com/): A comprehensive wiki providing information about 3D printing
 - [DIY Biohacking](https://diyhpl.us/wiki/): A wiki for open source hardware, do-it-yourself bio hacking and practical human enhancement engineering projects which could be called transhumanism.
 - [Psychonauts](https://psychonautwiki.org/wiki/Main_Page): A community-driven online encyclopedia that aims to document psychoanutics in a comprehensive, scientifically-grounded manner.
-# YouTube Channels
-## General Educational Channels
-- [Gresham College](https://www.youtube.com/@GreshamCollege/videos): Gresham College was founded in 1597 and has been providing free lectures in the City of London for over 400 years.
-- [CrashCourse](https://www.youtube.com/@crashcourse): At Crash Course, we believe that high-quality educational videos should be available to everyone for free!
 # Forums
 ## Educational Forums
 - [CertCommunity](https://www.certcommunity.org/forum/): IT Cert Courses Forum